SoftwareArchitectureForum/SoftwareArchitectureForum-hugo/content/index.md

 <span style="font-size:150%">Organized by Bruce Eckel<br/>
 August 27-31, 2018, Crested Butte, Colorado</span><br/>

+- Directly after the week of the <a href="http://atomickotlin.com/seminar/" target="_blank">Atomic Kotlin Seminar</a>.

 - Register <a href = "https://softwarearchitectureforum.github.io/registration/">here</a>.

 - Price: $750

 - If you've previously attended any of the Crested Butte events and need a break on the fee,
 <a href="https://softwarearchitectureforum.github.io/contact/">make a